rundeck/docs/docs/manual/notifications/servicenow.md

 ### Configuration

-The ServiceNow connection credentials are set in the project.properties file for your project.
+The ServiceNow&reg; connection credentials are set in the project.properties file for your project.

 ```